markniu/Bed_Distance_sensor/README.md

 Send `M102 S0`or`G28`or `M18` will disable bedlevel with BDsensor,BTW,this is disabled by default.

 ```
-M102   S-6    // Start Calibrate,before that make sure the nozzle is just touched the bed,and then the printer restarted.
+M102   S-6    // Start Calibrate,before that make sure the nozzle is just touched the bed,and then restart the printer.
 M102   S-5    // Read raw Calibrate data
 M102   S4     // Set the adjustable Z height value,e.g. M102 S4  means it will do adjusting while the Z height <=0.4mm , disable it by M102 S0.
 M102   S-1    // Read sensor information
 ```

-**2. Auto Bed Leveling with G29**
+**2. Fast Auto Bed Leveling**

-Another way to do auto bed leveling is like BLtouch with G29,just add a line G29 below G28.
+Here is a auto bed leveling test, 10*10 probe points with speed 200mm/s

+BLtouch: 5 minutes and 40 seconds

+BDsensor: 25 seconds

 **3. Combine the above Real time leveling(M102) and Auto Bed Leveling(G29)**